cult-of-coders/redis-oplog/README.md

     channels: [] // will reach all cursors that listen to any of these channels
     namespace: ''
     namespaces: []
+    optimistic: false // default is false.
+This is wether or not to do the diff computation in sync so latency compensation works
+    // Keep in mind, for updates made from client, it is not necessary to use this, however if you write a method that is both client and server, in the server side method you need to pass {optimistic: true}
     pushToRedis: true // default is true, use false if you don't want reactivity at all.
 Useful when doing large batch inserts/updates.
 }
 ```